neopsis/niagara-gradle-plugins/README.md

 build_release = 13
 ```

-* the property `niagaraToolsHome` defines the location of Tridium Gradle tools.
+* the property `niagaraToolsHome` defines the location of Niagara Gradle tools.
 You can download the tools
   [here](https://www.niagara-community.com/s/article/Code-Signing-using-Hardwar)
 * the property `niagaraRepositoryHome` defines the location of all modules except Tridium modules (see the task `Bundle release` below)
 * the property `niagara_releases` defines a list of all installed Niagara versions.
 It assumes the installation path is `C:/Niagara/Niagara-${niagara_release}`